xajkep/Teaching-HEIGVD-TWEB-2015-Project/specifications/api_spec.md

 No payload.

 ## goNextQuestion
 This message is sent to go to the next question in the poll.
+Only a speaker can issue this message.

 This will result in either:
 * a nextQuestion message, if the current question is not the last question in the poll.